 Despite the plethora of beer types, its basic components are always the same: beer is the fermented, alcoholic product of water, grains (typically barley), yeast and hops.
 While the latter ingredient wasn’t always included in the mix, this small green fruit has become a staple over the last thousand years or so, adding bitterness to the drink, while also acting as a natural preservative.

-As far as the modern beer industry is concerned, the quartet of water, grains, hops and yeast will always be the basis of the drink, even with the addition of rice and corn, or more experimental concoctions with ingredients like apricots or coffee.
+As far as the modern beer industry is concerned, the quartet of water, grains, hops and yeast will always be the basis of the drink.
+But, there have been experimental concoctions with ingredients like rice, corn, apricots and coffee.

 According to Drink Aware, the average pint of beer contains 182 calories.

 IPA stands for India Pale Ale, a well-hopped, high-gravity beer style within the wider category of pale ale.
 These beers are made from pale malts, giving them a lighter colour.
 IPA was first produced in England in around 1840, and is renowned for its fruity, hoppy taste, most commonly marked by citrus and tropical fruit flavours.

 It takes its name from the fact that, during the height of the British Empire, India’s climate was too hot to brew beers.
 Pale ale was shipped there because the extra hops and higher alcohol levels helped to preserve it during voyage, eventually becoming known as India Pale Ale.